 - Simultaneously arising causes (lhan-cig ‘byung-ba’i rgyu) – causes that are contemporaneous with the result and do not impede it, for example the four constituent elements (earth, water, fire, and wind) out of which sights, smells, tastes, and physical sensations are made

-- Equal state causes (skal-mnyam-gyi rgyu) – causes that produce something in the same category as themselves.
+- Equal status causes (skal-mnyam-gyi rgyu) – causes that produce something in the same category as themselves.
 Examples include a previous moment of a vase that produces the next moment of its continuity having the same conventional identity, and a constructive cause that produces a constructive result.

 - Congruent causes (mtshungs-ldan-gyi rgyu) – causes that share five congruent features with the result.
 This pertains only to the subsidiary awarenesses that accompany and thus are simultaneous with a primary consciousness.

 - Driving causes (kun-‘gro’i rgyu) – causes that precede disturbing emotions and attitudes.
 They refer to previous moments of disturbing emotions and attitudes – although not necessarily the same ones as they cause – that lead to later moments of disturbing emotion or attitude in the same plane of existence (khams, realm).